Board Of Directors

 PRESIDENT, CO-FOUNDER

-Dr. Balzora graduated cum laude from Princeton University.
-She completed her medical training at the George Washington University School of Medicine and Health Sciences, internal medicine residency at NewYork-Presbyterian Hospital – Columbia University, and gastroenterology fellowship at NYU Grossman School of Medicine.
+Balzora graduated cum laude from Princeton University, and earned her medical degree at the George Washington School of Medicine and Health Sciences.
+She completed her internal medicine residency training at Columbia University Medical Center, and her gastroenterology fellowship at NYU Grossman School of Medicine.

 Renee Williams